-Acute Flaccid Paralysis (AFP): Seven cases were reported from Northern (5), Central (1) and North western (1) provinces.
+Acute Flaccid Paralysis (AFP): Three cases were reported in the week under review in the Copperbelt (2) and Northern (1) provinces.

-Typhoid: Seven suspected cases were reported from North western (6) and Eastern (1) provinces.
+Measles: Two suspected cases were reported in Northern (1) and Muchinga (1) provinces.

 Paper and Electronic Timeliness and Completeness, Health Facility Level